 Trailing P/E is based on actual earnings and, therefore, is more accurate.
 However, stock prices are constantly moving while earnings remain fixed.

 As a result, forward P/E can sometimes be more relevant to investors when evaluating a company.

 The P/E ratio indirectly incorporates key fundamentals of the company such as future growth and risk.
 Generally, it takes into account the following factors:

-Past Performance: If the company has proven track record, it would have a higher P/E relative to a company which has had an erratic performance.
+Past Performance: If the company has a proven track record, it would have a higher P/E relative to a company that has had erratic performance.

 Future Growth: This is the most important factor built into the P/E ratio.
-High growth companies (sale and earnings both) will have higher P/E than the low growth companies within the same industry.
+High growth companies (sales and earnings both) will have higher P/E than the low growth companies within the same industry.

-Economic Cycle: Industries which are affected by economic cycle usually trade at lower P/E’s than defensive sectors (those which are unaffected by the economic cycle).
-For example, FMCG and Pharma sector have higher P/E than Textile and Capital Goods sectors.
+Economic Cycle: Industries that are affected by the economic cycle usually trade at lower P/E’s than defensive sectors (those which are unaffected by the economic cycle).
+For example, FMCG and Pharma sectors have higher P/E than Textile and Capital Goods sectors.

 Using P/E multiple to value a company?

 The first step for P/E analysis is to find similar companies that operate in the same field as the company you are trying to value.
 Though you can never find a perfect match, you can narrow down your search using parameters like the same sector, geography, product & services, size, etc.